 LDWG’s goals are to protect public health, improve water quality, and restore vital areas of the river environment while making sure the Lower Duwamish Waterway remains a vibrant urban working waterway.
 To date, LDWG partners have invested over $40 million dollars for this effort.

 Currently, planning for cleanup of the overall river is proceeding in parallel with the early actions, including the cleanup of Terminal 117.
-Based on information on contamination and risk contained in the RI, the LDW FS has been prepared.
-The FS examines different methods and alternative plans to clean up the contamination and reduce risk.
-A Draft Final FS was released in October 2010 and is being revised based on input from EPA and Ecology.
-The final FS is expected to be completed in early 2012.
-EPA and Ecology will develop a Proposed Plan/Cleanup Action Plan for public review early in 2012.
+EPA has just released the Proposed Plan for the site and the plan is out for public comment.
 When decisions are made on how to clean up the LDW, the agencies will issue a Record of Decision to direct cleanup actions and long-term monitoring.

 Lower Duwamish River Remedial Investigation / Feasibility Study

 Objective: A study of the extent of contamination in the river and the risks to humans

 Oversight: U.S. Environmental Protection Agency and Washington State Department of Ecology.

 This report provides the results of a nine-year investigation into the waterway' health.
 The investigation includes extensive studies on contaminant concentrations in sediments, water, fish and shellfish, and sediment movement.
 It also estimates the risk to humans and wildlife from the contaminants.

 Data collected in the Remedial Investigation were used in the development of remedial alternatives.
 The Feasibility Study was finalized in 2012.